jamespeterschinner/async_v20/doc/source/environment_variables.rst

 --------------------------------

-For our requirements, we will think of an environment variable, as variables stored outside the scope of the application.
+For our requirements, we will think of an environment variable, as a variable stored outside the scope of the application.

 Python programs can access these variables via the *os* module